rsvoboda/rsvoboda-playground/jenkins-job-builder-advanced/README.md

 For example usage of `<<:` see `defaults.yaml` and definition of `comp-c-defaults`.

 ## Folders in JJB
-See `folders.yaml` for examples.
+Check [jobs/folders.yaml](jobs/folders.yaml) to see examples.
 Latest JJB build from master is needed.

 Commits with the functionality:
  * http://git.openstack.org/cgit/openstack-infra/jenkins-job-builder/commit/?id=af9d984baa7f93ba8e846ff30a681d04117397e7